 Section 5, Banking

-MnCCC’s CFO shall be authorized to establish one or more bank accounts for MnCCC, with preference given to federally insured financial institutions.
+MnCCC’s Finance Manager shall be authorized to establish one or more bank accounts for MnCCC, with preference given to federally insured financial institutions.

 Section 6, MnCCC Spending

-By using the modified accrual basis for accounting, expenditures of MnCCC shall not exceed the total approved budget for any one year, with the exception of the equipment budget, which can be carried over year-to-year and only to be used for equipment purchases.
+By using the modified accrual basis for accounting, expenditures of MnCCC shall not exceed the total approved budget for any one (1) year, with the exception of the equipment budget, which can be carried over year-to-year and only to be used for equipment purchases.